Survivorship bias

 Silent evidence — the evidence that we don’t or can’t easily choose to consider — is a term from Nicholas Nassim Talleb.

-I covered survivorship bias before but like this story so much I thought it was worth doing again.
+I covered survivorship bias before, but I like this story so much I thought it was worth doing again.